 - ⅓ cup crumbled feta cheese

-- ⅓ cup halved Kalamata olives
+- ⅓ cup halved and pitted Kalamata olives

 - ¼ cup extra-virgin olive oil

 - 1 small shallot, chopped (about 2 tablespoons)

 - 2 tablespoons sherry vinegar or red wine vinegar